aosabook/500lines/dagoba/dagoba.markdown

 }
 ```

 Note the use of `vertexIndex` here.
-Without that index we'd have to go through each vertex in our list one at a time to decide if it matched the ID --- turning a constant time operation into a linear time one, and any $O(n)$ operations that directly rely on it into $O(n^2)$ operations.
+Without that index we'd have to go through each vertex in our list one at a time to decide if it matched the ID&mdash;turning a constant time operation into a linear time one, and any $O(n)$ operations that directly rely on it into $O(n^2)$ operations.

 ```javascript
 Dagoba.G.searchVertices = function(filter) {        // match on filter's properties